-First impressions are essential with banner ads.
+First impressions are essential when it comes to banner ads.
 It’s a competitive landscape, making it necessary to stand out to get the user’s attention, and you only have a split-second window to do so.

-It is hard to convince people to click on display ads, because they are browsing with a different mindset compared to deliberately searching in Google and coming across a search ad.
+It is hard to convince users to click on display ads, because they are browsing with a different mindset compared to deliberately searching in Google and coming across a search ad.

 A way to look at paid advertising is by comparing it to a shopping window.